-\begin{proof}[\pfref{thm:variance_penalized}] We now show how to deduce the variance-based bound from \pref{thm:variance_penalized} from the second moment-based bound from \pref{thm:moment_penalized}.
+\begin{proof}[\pfref{thm:variance_penalized}] We first sketch the intuition behind how to deduce the variance-based bound from \pref{thm:variance_penalized} from the second moment-based bound from \pref{thm:moment_penalized}, then give a formal proof.
 Observe that if the optimal loss $\mu^\star\ldef{}\poprisk(\besttwo,\gtone)$ is zero then the two are equivalent.
 This motivates the following approach: if one has access to a good preliminary estimate $\muhat$ of the value $\mu^\star$, then using moment penalization one can always attain a bound that depends on $\|f^\star - \muhat\|_{L_2(\cD)} = \sqrt{\var(f^\star)} + O(\abs{\muhat - \mu^\star})$.
-The latter is achieved by simply re-defining the function class $\cF$ in \pref{thm:moment_penalized} to be the re-centered class of losses: $\{\ell(\theta(\cdot), \estone(\cdot), \cdot)-\muhat: \theta \in \target\}$.
+The latter is achieved by simply redefining the function class $\cF$ in \pref{thm:moment_penalized} to be the centered class of losses $\{\ell(\theta(\cdot), \estone(\cdot), \cdot)-\muhat: \theta \in \target\}$.
 This leads to the algorithm in the theorem statement, which penalizes the centered second moment:

-If the error in the preliminary estimate is vanishing, i.e. $\abs{\muhat - \mu^\star}\rdef\veps_n\rightarrow 0$, then the impact of this error on the regret is only of second order, since the final regret bound will be of the form:
+As long as the error in the preliminary estimate is vanishing, i.e. $\abs{\muhat - \mu^\star}\rdef\veps_n\rightarrow 0$, then the impact of this error on the regret is only of second order, since the final regret bound takes the form.